Greece runestones: Sö 163

 Runestone Sö 163 (location) is in the style Fp and it is of grey gneiss measuring 1.22 m in height and 1 m in width.
 The runestone was first documented during the national search for historic monuments in 1667–84 and Peringskiöld noted that it was near the village of Snesta between Ryckesta and the highway.
 In 1820, the stone was reported to be severely damaged and mostly hidden in the ground due to its being on the side of a local road.
 George Stephens reported in 1857 that its former position had been on a barrow at a small path near Ryckesta, but that it had been moved in 1830 to the avenue of the manor Täckhammar and reerected on a wooded slope some 14 paces from the entrance to the highway.

 The man who raised the stone is named with the runes þruʀikr and the name was identified as Þrýríkr by Sophus Bugge who identified the first element of the name as the noun þrýð- that would be derived from a *þrūði- and correspond to Old English þrýðu ("power", "force").
 The Old English form is cognate with the Old Icelandic element þrúð- ("force") which appears in several Old Norse words in connection with the Norse god Thor.
 This analysis was accepted by Brate & Wessén although they noted that the name contains ʀ instead of the expected r, whereas the Rundata corpus gives the slightly different form Þryðríkr.

 The stone was raised in memory of two sons, one of whom went to Greece where he "divided up gold", an expression that also appears on runestone Sö 165, below.
-It can either mean that he was responsible for distributing payment to the members of the Varangian Guard or that he took part in the division of loot.
+This can either mean that he was responsible for distributing payment to the members of the Varangian Guard or that he took part in the division of loot.
 Düwel has suggested that the expression is the eastern route equivalent of gjaldi skifti ("divided payment") which appears in the nearby stone Sö 166 that talks of payments to Vikings in England (see also U 194, U 241 and U 344).
 If so, the expression could mean that the man who was commemorated had received payment.